ajaynomics/free-exchange/README.md

 # free-exchange
 This project is intended to culminate in a 'Canadian supplement and update' to _Sowell, Thomas.
 [Basic Economics](https://www.amazon.ca/Basic-Economics-Thomas-Sowell/dp/0465060730), 5d ed.
-(2015)_
+(2015)_.

+Status: summary of principles in progress of being compiled.

 * OVERVIEW
   * Chapter 1: What Is Economics?